 When I woke up Monday, I had but one thing on my mind: pumpkin pancakes.
-With leftover canned organic pumpkin puree from Trader Joe’s calling from my fridge, I knew I had to put it to use.
-What better way than a warm, fluffy pancake?
+With leftover canned organic pumpkin puree calling from my fridge, I knew I had to put it to use.

-With the pumpkin added and the accompanying spices, these delicious babies have an aroma that reminds me of Thanksgiving day, my happy childhood and good friends, all rolled up into one.
-And while you probably won’t taste the banana, it adds both a nutritional boost and a delicate sweetness that is enhanced with the brown sugar.
+With the added pumpkin puree and the accompanying spices, these delicious Pumpkin Pancakes have an aroma that reminds me of Thanksgiving day, my happy childhood and good friends, all rolled up into one.
+While you probably won’t taste the banana, it adds both a nutritional boost and a delicate sweetness that is enhanced with the brown sugar.

 Got leftover pumpkin from the pumpkin cookies?
 Try these.
 They are quick, easy and — as Will says — DEEEEEE-Licious.

 - 1 cup flour

 - 3/4 cup milk

 - 1/2 cup canned pumpkin

 - 1 banana , mashed

-1 tsp brown sugar
+- 1 tsp brown sugar

 - 1/2 tsp cinnamon

 - 1/4 tsp nutmeg

 - 1/4 tsp ginger

-2 tbsp vegetable oil
+- 2 tbsp vegetable oil

-1 tsp baking powder
+- 1 tsp baking powder

 - 1/2 tsp baking soda

 - 1/2 tsp salt

 Combine all ingredients in a medium bowl.
 Use a scoop to place on a hot griddle and cook, flipping once when the top gets bubbly.

 This batter is a little thicker than usual pancake batter, so be sure to spread it out a bit when you cook them